tiprankstipranks

 Changed

-An increase in Medicare Advantage and Medicaid patients and resulting change in our payer mix could adversely affect our Net service revenue or our profitability.
+An increase in Medicare Advantage patients and resulting change in our payer mix could adversely affect our Net service revenue or our profitability.

-Although the reimbursement rates we receive from traditional Medicare Fee for Service are generally higher than those received from other payers, an increasing percentage of Medicare eligible individuals are choosing to enroll in a Medicare Advantage plan.
-We are therefore attempting to grow the number of Medicare Advantage networks in which we participate.
-Medicare Advantage presents a number of challenges with respect to reimbursement rates and collection of fees, however.
-Not only do Medicare Advantage and managed care payers generally pay less than Medicare Fee for Service, it generally is more time and labor intensive to bill claims with Medicare Advantage, meaning we may experience increased bad debt and longer collection cycles for services we provide under Medicare Advantage compared to the Medicare Fee for Service payment cycle.
-As our payer mix shifts to a greater portion of Medicare Advantage and Medicaid patients, our ability to collect higher reimbursement rates will become increasingly difficult, and we may not be able to sufficiently increase the volume of patients to offset the impact, which could have a material adverse effect on our business and consolidated financial condition, results of operations and cash flows.
+Although the reimbursement rates we receive from traditional Medicare FFS are generally higher than those received from other payers, an increasing percentage of Medicare eligible individuals are choosing to enroll in a Medicare Advantage plan.
+Medicare Advantage, however, presents a number of challenges with respect to reimbursement rates and collection of fees.
+Not only do Medicare Advantage and managed care payers generally pay less than Medicare FFS, under Medicare Advantage claims processes we may experience increased bad debt and longer collection cycles for services we provide.
+Additionally, in May 2025, CMS announced increased audits for Medicare Advantage Plans and deployment of enhanced technology to review medical records of Medicare Advantage patients.
+These additional audits may affect the claims processing practices of Medicare Advantage plans.
+For additional discussion of how we are reimbursed by Medicare Advantage payers, see Item 1, "Business - Our Strategy - Create Revenue Opportunities in Medicare Advantage Through Improved Contracts," in this Annual Report.
+As our payer mix shifts to a greater portion of Medicare Advantage patients, our ability to collect higher reimbursement rates will become increasingly difficult, and we may not be able to sufficiently increase the volume of patients to offset the impact.
+Additionally, as the volume of Medicare Advantage patients continues to increase, any payer negotiations that impact payment rates, narrow the scope of covered services, or increase case management review of services and pricing, as well as any delays in such negotiations, could have a material adverse effect on our business, financial position, results of operations, and cash flows.

 Sales & Marketing - Risk 1

-The ongoing evolution of the healthcare delivery system, including alternative payment models and value-based purchasing initiatives, may significantly affect our business and results of operations.
+The ongoing evolution of the healthcare delivery system, including alternative payment models and VBP initiatives, may significantly affect our business and results of operations.

-Government and private payers are increasingly looking to alternative payment models and value-based purchasing to contain costs.
+Government and private payers are increasingly looking for alternative payment models and VBP to contain costs.
+In May 2025, the Center for Medicare and Medicaid Innovation ("CMMI") announced its updated strategic approach to alternative payment models and value-based care, including, among other things, exploring additional waivers for ACOs and models focused on lifestyle education and services.
+CMMI may develop new models that directly affect our business.
 The healthcare industry faces uncertainty around attempts to improve outcomes and reduce costs, including coordinated care and integrated delivery payment models.
 In an integrated payment delivery model, hospitals, physicians, and other care providers are incentivized to coordinate healthcare on a more efficient, patient-centered basis.
-Providers are paid based on the overall value and quality, rather than the number, of services provided.
 While this is consistent with our goal of being a high-quality, cost-effective provider, broad-based implementation of a new delivery payment model could disrupt the healthcare industry, and may have a significant impact on our business and results of operations.
-In recent years, HHS has been studying the feasibility of bundling, including conducting a voluntary, multi-year bundling pilot program to test and evaluate alternative payment methodologies.
-CMS's voluntary BPCI Advanced initiative runs through December 31, 2025 and covers 29 types of inpatient and three types of outpatient clinical episodes, including stroke and hip fracture.
-Accordingly, reimbursement may be increased or decreased, compared to what would otherwise be due, based on whether the total Medicare expenditures and patient outcomes meet, exceed, or fall short of the targets.
-Additionally, as the number and types of bundling, direct contracting, and ACO models increase, the number of patients who are treated in these models increases.
+In recent years, HHS has been studying the feasibility of bundling and episode-based care.
+CMS's Bundled Payments for Care Improvement ("BPCI") Advanced initiative, a voluntary, multi-year bundling program intended to test and evaluate alternative payment methodologies, ended December 31, 2025.
+The BPCI Advanced initiative covered 29 types of inpatient and three types of outpatient clinical episodes, including stroke and hip fracture, over a 90-day episode period.
+In January 2026, the Transforming Episode Accountability Model ("TEAM"), a five-year mandatory, episode-based payment model for certain acute care hospitals, will begin, requiring covered acute care hospitals to coordinate care for 30 days following one of five covered procedure episodes, including surgical hip femur fracture treatment.
+TEAM participants bill Medicare FFS but receive a target price based on certain Medicare items and services.
+TEAM participants will either, subject to quality performance adjustments, earn payments from CMS or owe payment to CMS depending on whether the participant's spending is below or above the target price.
+We may not be able to properly adjust to the end of the BPCI Advanced initiative or the beginning of TEAM, and effects on reimbursement remain uncertain.
+Additionally, as the number and types of bundling, direct contracting, and ACO models increase, the number of patients who are treated in these models likely increases as well.
 Our unwillingness or inability to participate in integrated delivery payment and other alternative payment models and the referral patterns of other providers participating in those models may limit our access to patients who would benefit from treatment by home health services.
-Government and private payers' implementation of alternative payment models and value-based purchasing requirements could have a material adverse effect on our business.
-We may not be able to effectively adapt to such changes, or our competitors may be able to adapt more quickly, which would harm our ability to increase our volume of patients and revenue and harm our Net service revenue, financial position, results of operations, and cash flows.
+Government and private payers' implementation of alternative payment models and VBP requirements could have a material adverse effect on our business.
+We may not be able to effectively adapt to such changes, or our competitors may be able to adapt more quickly, which would harm our ability to increase our volume of patients and revenue and harm our business, financial position, results of operations, and cash flows.

 Sales & Marketing - Risk 2